This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp Chamomile essential oil (optional)

 This recipe calls for calendula-infused sweet almond oil and the instructions for making it are below.
-Please note that you could use any light oil to make this addition to the recipe including grapeseed oil, cold-pressed sunflower oil, or olive oil.
-The important thing is that you infuse it with high quality calendula petals.
+Please note that you could use any light oil to make it though including grapeseed oil, cold-pressed sunflower oil, or olive oil.
+The important thing is that you infuse it with high-quality calendula petals.
 You can grow them yourself or purchase them from a reputable herb seller.